 We evaluate our attack on five datasets described below.
 The datasets, sensitive attributes, machine learning model tasks, and the type of correlations between the sensitive attribute, other attributes, and the final task are summarized in Table~\ref{correlation_table}.

-\paragraph{Health\cite{health}} The Health dataset (Heritage Health Prize) contains medical records of over $55~000$ patients.
+\paragraph{Health~\cite{health}} The Health dataset (Heritage Health Prize) contains medical records of over $55~000$ patients.
 Similar to the winners of the Kaggle competition, we use $141$ features with \texttt{MemberID} and \texttt{Year} removed.
 We group the \texttt{DaysInHospital} attribute into two classes.
 The task, $Y$, is to predict if a patient will be discharged, $\texttt{DaysInHospital}=0$, or will stay in the hospital, $\texttt{DaysInHospital}>0$.
 We consider two sensitive attributes to perform our attack on learning their distribution in the dataset of the benign party: \texttt{Gender} and the number of medical claims \texttt{ClaimsTruncated}.

 \paragraph{Adult~\cite{kohavi1996scaling,lichman2013uci}} The Adult dataset contains US census information including race, gender, income, and education level.
 The training dataset contains $32~561$ records with $14$ attributes.
 We group the education level into four classes: `\texttt{Low}', `\texttt{Medium-Low}', `\texttt{Medium-High}', `\texttt{High}'.
+We use $12$ features with \texttt{Education} and \texttt{Fnlwgt} removed.
 The task is to predict the class of the \texttt{EducationLevel} (i.e., variable $Y$ for this dataset).
 We again consider two sensitive features whose distribution the attacker is trying to infer: \texttt{Gender} and \texttt{Income}.

 \paragraph{Communities and Crime~\cite{lichman2013uci}} The Communities and Crime dataset contains $1~994$ records with $122$ features relevant to per capita violent crime rates in the United States, which was also used for evaluating fairness with respect to protected variables~\cite{pmlr-v97-creager19a}.
 We remove the attributes that have missing data, resulting in $100$ attributes.
 The classification task is to predict the crime rate, i.e., the $Y$ variable is \texttt{CrimesPerPop}.
 We group the crime rate into {three} classes based on ranges: `$<0.15$', `$[0.15,0.5]$' and `$>0.5$', and the task is the multi-class prediction for the crime rate.
 We consider total percentage of divorce \texttt{TotalPctDiv} and \texttt{Income} as sensitive features.